 Like many business owners, you probably have a keen interest in staying abreast of new happenings in your industry and often spend time looking for the latest relevant content.
-That’s a great practice, but it can also turn into a time waster, especially if you get caught up reading something for too long.
+But this can also turn into a time-waster, especially if you end up reading something for too long.

 Pocket is a browser extension and tablet app that lets you immediately capture interesting content, making it easy to read later.

 For example, by using the browser button, you can ask Pocket to send an article to you via email.
-Alternatively, view collected content on your smartphone or tablet as you commute home on the subway.
+Alternatively, view collected content on your smartphone or tablet to read at home.

 Because Pocket doesn’t require internet access to let you view content, it’s excellent for making the most of your time in areas without Wi-Fi access.
 (Cost: Free)